cyb0rg71/Bug-Hunting-Cheatsheet/Host Header Injection.md

    ```
    X-Forwarded-Host: example.com
    ```
    *Use Case:* Change the original host.
+You can use this for password reset poisoning.

 2. **X-Host**:
    *Example:*
    ```
    X-Host: internal-service.local
    ```
-   *Use Case:* Change the original host.
-You can use this for password reset poisoning.
+   *Use Case:*

 3. **X-Original-URL**:
    *Example:*